 - Studies have shown repeatedly that foreign language learning increases critical thinking skills, creativity, problem-solving skills and flexibility of mind in young children.

-- Wonderful headstart – children will not struggle when starting a modern language at school; they will be confident and well ahead of their peers.
+- Wonderful head start – children will not struggle when starting a modern language at school; they will be confident and well ahead of their peers.

-- A native and authentic accent.
+- An authentic accent.